simple-ai-opensource/simple-or/CONTRIBUTING.rst

    Now you can make your changes locally.

+If you are starting on a new problem, make sure that your Generator or Solver inherits from the base Generator or Solver.
+As an example, see the implementation of ScheduleSolver.

 5. When you're done making changes, check that your changes pass the pre-commit hook and tests::

     $ pytest